paramonoww/ozon_fintech_internship/README.md

 ### 4. Statistics & ML

-I uploaded only task 1, 3 & a little part from task 4.
+I uploaded only task 1, task 3 & a little part from task 4.